fiorix/fiorix.github.com/about.md

  BSD, and pretty much all Unix-like operating systems, and a hell lotta networking.

-As a professional, I made up my carreer working mostly as a programmer, but also as systems and network administrator.
+As a professional, I made up my carreer working mostly as a programmer, but also as systems and network engineer.
 Over all these years, I had contact with some more exotic stuff such as marketing, managing, etc. This mix led me to entrepreneurship, which resulted in building a couple of companies from the ground up.